 We will only collect personal information which is reasonably necessary or directly related to our professional services or for business related purposes.

 We hold personal information in both electronic and hard copy formats.
 We take precautions to ensure the security and confidentially of personal information we hold.
 We review these security measures from time to time, as required.

 While we aim to keep your information safe, because the internet is not entirely secure we cannot guarantee the security of any information you transmit to us over the internet.
 This includes information sent by email or entered on our website.
 Once we receive your information, we will take reasonable steps to keep it secure.

 Personal information is stored on our computer systems and within paper based files as appropriate.
-Files are often stored for up to 10 years to meet legal compliance requirements and to provide future access to that information if our clients need it - but we do not guarantee that files or other personal information will always be available for that long.
+Files are stored for up to 7 years to meet legal compliance requirements and to provide future access to that information if our clients need it.
 Clients who want to keep copies of documents and information on our files (apart from documents belonging to us, such as our file notes) can ask for copies to be provided at their cost if they wish.
 Sometimes we may transfer your files or documents to another law firm.
 This will normally only be done at your request or with your consent.